Quadrantal/WolfKey/README.md

 By following these steps, you will have PostgreSQL installed and configured for your Django application on a Mac.

+**Common Issues**
+- Sometimes python3 is required to correctly execute some commands.
+E.g. python3 -m venv venv, or python3 manage.py migrate
+- Sometimes the libraries don't install correctly from requirements.txt.
+You'd need to do `pip install` to install the libraries if that happens until you no longer have errors.

 ## Database

 The application uses PostgreSQL as the database.
 Ensure you have PostgreSQL installed and a database created for the application.
 Update the `DATABASES` setting in `student_forum/settings.py` with your database credentials.